The Garden Grazer

 This easy, healthy, baked Black Bean Mushroom Burger recipe is so satisfying.
 Plus everyone can personalize them with their own favorite toppings!
 The patties can also be made ahead of time to bake when ready.
 (Vegan, oil-free, gluten-free option.)

-Plus you can prepare the patties ahead of time, then simply store them in the fridge until they're ready to bake.
+Plus you can prepare the patties ahead of time, then store them in the fridge until you're ready to bake.

-It's a great family friendly meal since everyone can load theirs up with their own favorite burger toppings.
+It's a great family-friendly meal because everyone can load theirs up with their own favorite burger toppings and sauces!
+(I love a combination of BBQ sauce and smoky chipotle crema.)

 Ingredients for Black Bean Mushroom Burger